srynot4sale/wrmstimeline/README.md

-To retrieve your WRMS3_SECRET_HASH, visit a WRMS3 report and grab the has contained in the 'wrms3_auth' cookie.
+To retrieve your WRMS3_SECRET_HASH, visit a WRMS3 report and grab the hash contained in the 'wrms3_auth' cookie.

 License